Security 95

 All of this information is ideal for helping you analyze and track your performance to best manage your account though a monthly subscription which auto-renews is needed for the additional data package.

-Generally, this is the go-to platform for most traders at Saxo Bank and seems to be perfect for small to medium volume traders or those more focused on long-term investment.
+Generally, this is the go-to platform for most traders at Saxo and seems to be perfect for small to medium volume traders or those more focused on long-term investment.

 • Suitable to the majority of traders with the broker of all levels